ibm-cloud-docs/Cloudant/documents/transactions.md

 -   Purchase totals as positive numbers.
 -   Payments against the account as negative numbers.

-A map function could be used to identify the required values.
+A map function might be used to identify the required values.

 ### Example map function to find purchase total and payment values